-If there's more than one Personal Representative and the Last Will is silent as to how each is to be paid, then state law will dictate the fees paid to each fiduciary.
-In some states, the laws require that multiple fiduciaries must divide the fee equally, while in other states each fiduciary can collect the full fee that one fiduciary would be entitled to receive.
+If there's more than one personal representative and the will is silent as to how each is to be paid—it doesn't include any provisions for this—state law will dictate the fees paid to each of them.
+In some states, the law requires that multiple executors must divide the fee equally.
+In others, each executor can collect the full fee that one personal representative would be entitled to receive.

 07Have the Beneficiaries Agreed on the Personal Representative's Fee?

-If the Personal Representative has paid for anything out of his or her own pocket, then the Personal Representative will be entitled to be reimbursed for these expenses.
-Out of pocket expenses may include expenses that had to be paid before the estate could be opened, such as doctor and funeral bills, utilities, property taxes, insurance, and storage fees.
-Aside from this, travel expenses and mileage incurred while administering the estate as well as office supplies and postage will also be reimbursed.
+The executor is entitled to be reimbursed for any estate administrative expenses she might pay out of her own pocket.
+These might include expenses that had to be paid before the estate could be opened for probate, such as doctor and funeral bills.
+Travel expenses and mileage incurred while administering the estate as well as office supplies and postage should also be reimbursed.

-How Much Does a Personal Representative Get Paid?
+When and How Much Does the Executor of an Estate Get Paid?

 It can depend on the will or on state law

 A personal representative—sometimes called an administrator, an executor, or an executrix when a woman serves in this capacity—is typically entitled to be paid for her services.
 The personal representative is the individual who is charged with guiding an estate through the probate process, and it can sometimes be a complicated and time-consuming job.

 How much she receives and when she'll be paid can depend on several factors.